krisstallenberg/srl-with-logistic-regression/README.md

 During preprocessing, the sentences that contain more than one predicate are multiplied according to the number of predicates found.

 To perform argument identification and classification for SRL, a predicate is essential.
 Therefore, the sentences that do not contain a predicate are discarded.
+Furthermore, sentences that have no arguments other than 'V' and 'C-V' are stripped as well as 'V' and 'C-V' labels are excluded from the gold labels.

 ## Feature extraction